vatpac-technology/sops/docs/client/towerstrips.md

 !!! tip
     See [Coordinator](#coordinator) above for the procedure to follow when a Coordinator position is active (or [pushback requests](../controller-skills/grounddelaymanagement.md#pushback-requests-on-acd) are being managed by ACD).
 Remember that the bottom most aircraft is always the first in line.

+!!! note
+    When [CDM Mode](#a-cdm) is enabled, pushback should only be issued when the Offblocks field is [green](#pushback-process).
+Pushback should be withheld if necessary due to aerodrome congestion (OzStrips will adjust queued aircraft's TSATs accordingly).

 When taxi instructions are issued, move the strip to the **Taxi Bay** and enter the relevant instructions in the Global Ops field.
 When the aircraft is given taxi to the holding point at their assigned departure runway, enter the holding point in the Holding Point field.

 OzStrips will check the output of a departure's transponder to ensure they are squawking the assigned SSR code and have selected Mode C. If either of these two conditions are not met, the squawk box will highlight orange.